Kyelin25/sdmx-friendly/information_model/MetadataStructureDefinitions/MetadataTarget.md

+## Description

 A set of components that define a key of an object type to which metadata may be attached.

 ## References

-components: [TargetObject](TargetObject.md) (OneOrMany) - Associates the TargetObject components that define the key of the MetadataTarget.
+components: [TargetObject](TargetObject.md) (ZeroOrMany) - Associates the TargetObject components that define the key of the MetadataTarget.